ncoden/caliopen.frontend/doc/01-getting-started.markdown

 This application is in charge of contact management.

-### Messages
+### Discussions

-This application is in charge of contact management.
+This application is in charge of thread management.

-More about Account Application in [dedicated documentation](./applications/04-messages.markdown).
+More about Account Application in [dedicated documentation](./applications/04-discussions.markdown).

 ## UI components

 CaliOpen relies on Ember components for the UI.